trallnag/ansible-roles-depot/onfailure_alert/README.md

 # Ansible role `onfailure_alert`

 Sets up a systemd unit that can be used for `OnFailure` actions.
-The unit executes a script that creates a Windows notification.
+The unit executes a script that creates a Windows notification and sends an email.
 The script comes with a built-in rate limit scoped to the unit name to prevent spam.

 It can be used like this: